vkbo/novelWriter/docs/source/project_overview.rst

 backup files may change too.

-The :guilabel:`Book Title` and :guilabel:`Book Authors` settings are currently not used for anything, so setting then is just for the benefit of the author.
-Future features may be using them, and they are exported on some export formats in the :guilabel:`Build Novel Project` tool.
+The :guilabel:`Book Title` and :guilabel:`Book Authors` settings are currently not used for anything, so setting them is just for the benefit of the author.
+Future features may use them, and they are exported on some export formats in the :guilabel:`Build Novel Project` tool.

 If your project is in a different language than your main spell checking is set to, you can override the default spell checking language here.
 You can also override the automatic backup